 UNIFORM & DRESS CODE – All Students

-This belief is supported by research into the benefits of uniforms, though conventional wisdom suggests that mandatory uniform policies benefit students on specific behavioral issues (attendance and self-control) and academic outcomes.
+These beliefs are supported by research into the benefits of uniforms, though conventional wisdom suggests that mandatory uniform policies benefit students on specific behavioral issues (attendance and self-control) and academic outcomes.
 Uniform policies also affect school environments and student outcomes by providing a visible and public symbol of commitment to school improvement and reform.

 UNIFORMS CONSIST OF: